-The key assumptions used to value the benefits at 31 March 2019 are summarised below:
+The key assumptions used to value the benefits at 31 March 2022 are summarised below:

-Assumption 31 March 2019 Discount rate 5.3% p.a.
-Pension increases (CPI) 2.6% p.a.
-Salary increases 3.6% p.a.
+Assumption 31 March 2022 Discount rate 5.1% p.a.
+Pension increases (CPI) 2.9% p.a.
+Salary increases 3.9% p.a.
 Pension increases on GMP Funds will pay limited increases for members that have reached SPA by 6 April 2016, with the Government providing the remainder of the inflationary increase.
 For members that reach SPA after this date, we have assumed that Funds will be required to pay the entire inflationary increases.
-Mortality The post retirement mortality assumptions adopted are the S3PA series with a multiplier of 115% for males and 110% for females, whilst making allowance for CMI 2018 projected improvements with a long term rate of improvement of 1.25% p.a., a smoothing parameter of 7.5 and an additional initial rate of improvement of 0.5% p.a.
+Mortality The post-retirement mortality assumptions adopted are the S3PA tables with a multiplier of 110% for males and 105% for females, making allowance for CMI 2021 projected improvements and a longterm rate of improvement of 1.25% p.a. with an initial rate of improvement of 0% p.a. and smoothing parameter of 7.0.
+A 2020/21 weighting parameter of 5% was used.
 Retirement Each member retires at a single age, weighted based on when each part of their pension is payable unreduced Commutation Members will convert 50% of the maximum possible amount of pension into cash